Mohammed Abdul Matin

-Mohammed Abdul Matin (মোহাম্মদ আব্দুল মতিন; 1932 – 13 June 2012), popularly known as MA Matin, was a Bangladesh Jatiya Party politician and a deputy prime minister of Bangladesh.
+Mohammed Abdul Matin (মোহাম্মদ আব্দুল মতিন; 13 November 1937 – 13 June 2012), popularly known as MA Matin, was a Bangladesh Jatiya Party politician and a deputy prime minister of Bangladesh.

 Early life and education

-Mohammed Abdul Matin was born in c.
-1932 to a Bengali Muslim family in Shahzadpur, Sirajganj, then a part of the Pabna District of the Bengal Presidency.
+Mohammed Abdul Matin was born on 13 November 1937 to a Bengali Muslim family in Shahzadpur, Sirajganj, then a part of the Pabna District of the Bengal Presidency.
+He completed his matriculation in 1953 and also secured 5th position in the national wide order of merit.
+In 1955 he passed his higher secondary course from Dhaka College.
+He obtained his MBBS degree from Dhaka Medical College in 1960.

 Career

 Matin founded Sirajganj Shishu Hospital and North Bengal Medical College in Sirajganj.
 He was the former chairman of the Bangladesh Jatiya Party.

 Matin was elected to parliament from Pabna-5 as a Bangladesh Muslim League candidate in 1979.
 He was elected as a member of parliament from the then Sirajganj-7 constituency as a candidate of Jatiya Party in the 3rd Jatiya Sangsad elections on 7 May 1986 and the 4th Jatiya Sangsad on 3 March 1988.
 Matin was elected to parliament from Sirajganj-7 as a Bangladesh Jatiya Party candidate in 2001.